What is Technical Analysis Software?

 - Stock prices are downloaded by the software from an exchange data provider, usually subject to an exchange fee.

-- The number (volume) of stocks purchased and sold at any specific price are also downloaded
+- The number (volume) of stocks purchased and sold at any specific price is also downloaded.

 What Data is Used in Technical Analysis Software?

-- Stock Price Open, Last, Close – the price a stock at every time segment from daily, hourly, per second and per real-time tick
+- Stock Price Open, Last, Close – the price a stock at every time segment daily, hourly, second and per real-time tick

 - Volume – the number of stocks bought or sold at any given time and price

 We not that pure technical analysis does not need more than the price and volume data over time to visualize the supply and demand of a stock into a chart.
 But technical analysis software does more than that; it allows the user to select indicators based on price and volume to assist with future stock price prediction.

 [Related Article – Stock Price – 20 Things You Don’t Know]

 How are Stock Chart Indicators Calculated In Technical Analysis Software?